Swiss say saw record suspect money flows in 2011

-ZURICH Suspicious asset flows identified by Swiss authorities reached a record high of more than 3 billion Swiss francs (2 billion pounds) in 2011, lifted in part by wealthy North Africans who sought to move assets into the country as the Arab Spring raged.
+ZURICH May 14 Suspicious asset flows identified by Swiss authorities reached a record high of more than 3 billion Swiss francs ($3.21 billion) in 2011, lifted in part by wealthy North Africans who sought to move assets into the country as the Arab Spring raged.

 Keen to clean up its image as a haven for ill-gotten funds, Switzerland has in recent years enacted strict laws on money-laundering.
 It has also frozen the assets of deposed leaders including the former rulers and their entourages of Tunisia, Egypt and Ivory Coast.